Skip to content

 It’s also a plus if you can come up with a twist at the end, something the reader won’t expect.

-But, keep in mind it’s essential that you leave the reader satisfied.
+But keep in mind, you must leave the reader satisfied.

 4. Submitting your work